lgong6g/lgong6g.github.io/_teaching/master-thesis.md

 location: "Munich, Germany"
 ---

-I co-supervised a master student, Sijin Chen, on his master program thesis together with the group leader, Dr. Stella Seitz.
+I supervised a master student, Sijin Chen, on his master program thesis.
 Sijin is expected to graduate early 2025 and currently is searching for a PhD position.